-As a doctor who treats patients injured in an accident, whether it be an auto accident, a boating accident or what have you, the primary concern of course is that the patient gets better and receives the right treatment for his/her injuries.
+As a doctor who treats patients injured in accidents, your primary concern, of course, is that the patient gets better and receives the right treatment for his/her injuries.
 The second concern is how you are paid for your services rendered.

 In the case of an automobile accident, the primary insurance is supposed to be Personal Injury Protection (PIP).
 If PIP is exhausted, health insurance will take over.

 In the case of a slip and fall accident, sometimes the establishment where the patient fell will have a medical payment policy that will pay a portion of the bill.
 The secondary payment method would be health insurance.

 A much-used option by physicians is the method of creating a contract between the patient and doctor, which allows the doctor to place a lien on any funds the patient receives in a personal injury case.
 These liens are commonly called Bodily Injury Liens, and under the law of the State of Florida, they’re called Letters of Protection (LOP).
 To properly utilize and enforce letters of protection, the doctor must understand the rights under the law of the Florida Bar as well as the number of cases spoken to this issue.